Tag Archive : counselor shivani misri sadhoo

 There are several factors that may compel partners to cheat on each other but they also have solutions to come out of that trap:

-Cheating can inflict guilt and shame on the unfaithful partner, making it hard for them to confront their actions.
-Lying becomes a defense mechanism to protect their ego from further damage.
-They may rationalize their behavior, believing that the truth would expose them to judgment and rejection.
+1. To Protect their ego – Cheating can inflict guilt and shame on the unfaithful partner, making it hard for them to confront their actions.
+Lying becomes a defence mechanism to protect their ego from further damage.
+They may rationalize their behaviour, believing that the truth would expose them to judgment and rejection.

 2. Fear of confrontation drives the cheating partner to fabricate lies, evading the emotional turmoil they caused.
 Fear pushes them deeper into deceit, avoiding inevitable pain and confrontation.